 You’re down at Betty’s Beauty Parlour for a calamistration.
 It sounds like it might be a bit painful but Betty is a pro at calamistration, which is a fancy word for curling your hair.

 Astasia is the inability to stand up.
-It could be attributed to the consumption of too much fermented malt beverage, which, it seems, is a prime requisite for consideration as a U.S. Supreme Court judge.
+It could be attributed to the consumption of too much fermented malt beverage.

-None of those famous Anglo-Saxon cuss words are actually derived from Anglo-Saxon.
+- None of those famous Anglo-Saxon cuss words is actually derived from Anglo-Saxon.

 © 2018 Rupert Taylor